RILEY SPECS - NUFFIELD

 post-Takeover (Nuffield) Rileys

 When Nuffield acquired Riley in 1938, they immediately set about restructuring the range.
-Within months, all of the original Riley models were discontinued, being replaced by a new Saloon and Drophead on each of the 12/4 and 16/4 chassis.
+Within months, all of the original Riley models were permanently discontinued (in reality, few had been produced for a number of months), being replaced by a new Riley developed Saloon and Drophead on each of the 12/4 and 16/4 chassis.
 The Saloon bore a very strong resemblance to the outgoing Adelphi, which had proved the strongest seller at the end, while the Drophead was a new design.
-Quite how much influence these models had from Riley and how much from Nuffield is still being argued over!

-After a number of customer requests, the Kestrel was relaunched with the larger engine, most examples using stockpiled bodies.
+After a number of customer requests, the Kestrel was relaunched with the larger engine, most examples probably used stockpiled bodies and components.

 Riley 12hp Saloon 4-door Saloon.
 (1939-40)